-To meet the above needs and be fully effective, a police records system must:
+To meet the above needs and be fully effective, a police records shown in the next section.

 - Be comprehensive, and include every police incident reported to the department. - Be adequately indexed to permit ready reference. - Be centralized to provide adequate control and minimum utilization of clerical personnel. - Be as simple as possible, while maintaining its completeness. - Lend itself to summarization and analysis to permit periodic appraisal of police services.